itenium-be/blog-posts/_drafts/regex/2018-03-29-regex-javascript.md

 <!--more-->

-regexes-javascript
-regexes-dotnet --> add example of IgnoreWhiteSpace flag

-TODO: Also in .NET and PowerShell
+TODO: Also in PowerShell examples in .NET tutorial
+TODO: Or just call this regexes in other langs? :)

 # Perl

 ```
 $input = <STDIN>;